Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 - Exercise and begin the day

-The important part of this post and all of these morning routines is that you find what works for you.
-A six-minute morning routine or a 10-minute primer by Tony Robbins can have a huge impact in your life.
-Don’t feel that it has to last 15, 30, or even 60 minutes.
+The important part of this post and all of these routines is that you find what works for you.
+Even a six-minute routine or a 10-minute primer by Tony Robbins can have a huge impact in your life.
+Don’t feel that every morning has to last for 30 or 60 minutes.

 If you’ve read this far you’re committed.
-You understand the benefits and rituals to create an epic morning routine.
+You understand the benefits and rituals of starting your day with intention.

 The trick now is to get started.
 Take action tomorrow but don’t be disappointed if you don’t see instant results.

 All of these habits have “lag time.”
 As you know with exercise one day in the gym won’t give you a six-pack.
-The same goes for these habits as part of your morning routine.
+The same goes for these new morning rituals.

 It can take 30-60 days sometimes to see results, trust the process!
 Have fun with creating your best life ever and know that it will take some time to see results.